 There are now a lot of BB2 and BT2 cabs all over the world, mostly used by bassists but also for guitar, keys and even as top-quality PA cabs, and they continue to be a very popular choice for our customers.
 However we haven't stopped trying to find ways we can improve them!

 We're now proud to launch the Big Baby 3 and Big Twin 3.
+If you order a BB2 or BT2 then we'll be contacting you to double-check you're happy to receive the new model.
 The previous models were a revolution but these are simply an evolution - there are so many ways that we can't improve upon the existing models.
 So we've kept all the awesome tone in a very tough light enclosure but improved the performance at higher volume levels, increased the tonal range and made them even easier to gig with.

 Here's the changes